 Drying Matters

+Proper drying is essential for winter coat health.
 Never let your dog air-dry in cold weather.
-Use a towel or blow dryer on a low setting after baths and wet walks.
-A thoroughly dried coat prevents that "wet dog smell" and reduces the risk of hot spots.
+Use a towel or blow dryer on a low-heat setting after baths and wet walks.
+A thoroughly dried coat prevents bacterial growth, eliminates "wet dog smell," and reduces the risk of hot spots.

 Sarah Clarke